 Access to astronomy, including its concepts, discoveries, ability to amaze, and potential for understanding the natural world, is a human right

-On October 8, 2016 the first version of the Workshop on Astronomy Beyond the Common Senses for Accessibility and Inclusion was held in Cartagena de Indias (Colombia).
+On October 8, 2016 the first version of the Workshop on Astronomy Beyond the Common Senses for Accessibility and Inclusion was held in Cartagena de Indias, Colombia.
 It represented an international effort aligned to the objectives of the IAU Division C Commission C1 WG 3, with a program highlighting initiatives from many places around the world.
+Click here the to have a look at the program of the first Workshop, and enjoy the Photot Gallery1 and Gallery2

 - Art and Astronomy

-- Invited talks will be delivered in English.
+- Invited talks will be delivered in Spanish, Portuguese or English

-- Contributed talks can be presented in English or Spanish.
+- Contributed talks can be presented in Spanish, Portuguese or English

 - Slides are recommended to be in English.